VAIJ-TEJAS/Articles/ToDo List/draft1.md

             self.task_deadline.set("")
         else:
             messagebox.showwarning("Warning", "Task or Priority cannot be empty, and Urgent task must have a deadline.")
-It retrieves task details like description, priority, and deadline from input fields.
-If the description isn't empty and the priority is either "General" or "Urgent" with a provided deadline, the task is added to the `tasks` database.
-After insertion, the task list refreshes, and input fields clear.
-If the description or priority is empty, or an urgent task lacks a deadline, a warning message is displayed.
+It collects task details such as name, priority, and deadline from input fields.
+If the name is not empty and the priority is either "General" or "Urgent" with a specified deadline, the task is added to the database.
+After insertion, the task list updates, and input fields reset.
+If the description or priority is empty, or an urgent task lacks a deadline, a warning message appears.

+If task name or priority or deadline for an urgent task is not entered:

+![todo_error_insert][6]

+After successfully entering a task:

+![todo_insert][7]

 **Function to Delete Tasks**
-To initiate the deletion of tasks, users first click the "Delete Tasks" button.
-This action opens a separate window, where users can select the tasks they wish to remove.
-It's necessary to select at least one task before proceeding to click the "Delete" button.
-Upon confirmation, the selected tasks are then removed from the SQLite table.
+To delete tasks, you click the "Delete Tasks" button, opening a window where you select tasks for removal.
+At least one task must be chosen before clicking "Delete."
+After confirmation, the selected tasks are deleted from the SQLite table.
 This opens a Toplevel window:

         delete_window = tk.Toplevel(self.window)